hfwbakker/python_webscraper/README.md

 --- Tuesday February 9th ---
 Added .gitignore, created virtual environment, prettified axios scraper print-out a bit.

+Can now enter a argument to filter for from command line.
+Articles that don't contain this term will only print "skipping article".
+Also added a function that prints the text from the "go deeper" link.
+Perhaps good to add a choice where you see the abstract first and then the question "print article y/n" or something? -> done and done.
+Maybe refine choice question a bit but works otherwise.

 Next up:
-- Print articles of a certain category
 - Print articles from older pages as well.
 There is a link at the bottom of the page called "older articles" or something that loads previous day articles and so on.
 Figure out a way to specify how many times you want to go back and print it.
 Perhaps by making another script that calls this scraper on each page?
-- Get the contents from the URL ("go deeper") for each article as well.
 - Some pretty printing perhaps?

-POA:
-- make a function that retrieves text from axios article URL and call that on each URL in the for loop.